lmucciolo/sentiment-analysis/README.md

 4. To commit changes, run `git commit -m "commit message here"`
 5. To push commits to repo, run `git push origin`

-## Repository Layout

-* `data`: contains data files used in project
-* `proposal`: contains all documents related to the project proposal

 ## Development